thomasmelchers/restaurant-css-framework/README.md

 [fontawesome](https://fontawesome.com/)

 ### PICTURES
 I have chosen pictures from two different sources.
 One is roality-free and the other one not, this is my bad.
 It try to change it all to royality-free, I've done my best.
+All the pictures have been resizing to fit well and have less space when the page shows.
 * the background pictures are coming from [Unsplash](unsplash.com);
 * the pictures of the meals are coming from [Cuisinez sri lankais](https://www.instagram.com/cuisinezsrilankais/?hl=fr);